 I discovered long ago that I like writing reviews.
-After reading a book, or watching a movie, I like putting down in writing my thoughts and an evaluation of the story.
+After reading a book, I like putting down in writing my thoughts and evaluation of the story.
 Organizing and re-organizing those thoughts, figuring out what I liked or didn’t like about the book, analyzing which parts “worked” for me and which ones didn’t.
 A personal reading journal, so to speak.
 But I also discovered that I like sharing that review with others.
-Sometimes they respond and share their views; other times, they read my reviews and it helps them make a decision to read or not read a story.
-I don’t try to make the decision for them, I just give them info based on an impartial yet personal review of the story.
+Sometimes they respond and share their views; other times, they read my reviews and it helps them make a decision to read (or not read!) a story.
+I don’t try to make the decision for them, I just give them information based on an impartial yet personal review of the story.

 These two elements together — writing the notes, sharing the reviews — mean that I take them seriously.
 I’m not a “paid professional” reviewer, but I try to do reviews as professionally as I can.
 Which leads me to what I think of as my first and only duty as a reviewer:

 Write a personal review that will help other readers figure out if the books would be of interest to them.

 From this duty, I have derived my approach to writing book reviews.

 - Reviews will never be anonymous…If I write the words, my name goes with it.
 Good or bad, any review should be attributable.